viet34tqc/file-storage/README.md

 If files are in the trash, they will be deleted in an hour, periodically.

+### Real-time update

+This is the default feature of Convex, it using web socket to update the data in real time.
+When you add, update or delete a file, the update are reflected instantly.

 ## What I learn after building this project

 - How to setup authentication with Clerk